What does a golf ball weigh?

 more closely at "why?"
 Specifically, it asks what advantage there is to

 a ball that exceeds the limit.
-It doesn't come up with information that is particularly
+It doesn't come up with information that

-useful for a golfer or a consumer; I just want to record it here in case the question
+useful for a golfer or a consumer; I just want to record it here in

 Why the rules limit?